I Care 4 U: Marketing and sales

+In most international markets, I Care 4 U was released in February 2003, reaching the top 10 in France, Germany, the Netherlands, New Zealand, Switzerland and the UK, while also peaking at number two on the European Top 100 Albums.
+The second single "Don't Know What to Tell Ya", released on February 11, 2003, outperformed its predecessor "Miss You" in several countries, reaching the top 40 in Australia and the UK.

 In August 2021, it was reported that the album and Aaliyah's other recorded work for Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical, digital and, for the first time ever, streaming services, in a deal between the label and Empire Distribution, with I Care 4 U being reissued on October 8.
 The re-release was met with disdain from Aaliyah's estate, who issued a statement denouncing the "unscrupulous endeavor to release Aaliyah's music without any transparency or full accounting to the estate".

 I Care 4 U had earlier been released digitally, without permission from Blackground Records, by Craze Productions, using a scan of the international edition cover instead of its digital printing master and without any additional metadata.
 A lawsuit against Craze Productions was filed by Reservoir Media Management, a marketing partner of Blackground Records at the time, and the jury agreed with them in September 2015.
 Even after the ruling and the official 2021 reissue, the illegal edition is still available on digital and streaming services.

-Singles

-"Miss You" was released as the album's lead single on October 28, 2002.
-(Note: "Miss You" was made available for streaming on October 28, 2002; it was serviced to contemporary hit radio, rhythmic contemporary, urban adult contemporary and urban contemporary radio as I Care 4 Us lead single on November 16.)
-It debuted at number 55 on the Billboard Hot 100 and went on to peak at number three.
-It was ranked eighth on the 2003 year-end Billboard Hot 100.
-Internationally, the song peaked at number eight in Germany and within the top twenty in Canada, Denmark, the Netherlands, and Switzerland.
-Its accompanying music video, directed by Darren Grant, featured appearances from various celebrities, including Missy Elliott, Lil' Kim, Tweet, Queen Latifah, Jaheim, Lyric, Lil' Jon, Eastside Boyz, Jamie Foxx, DMX, Quincy Jones, and Ananda Lewis.

-"Don't Know What to Tell Ya" was released as the second single on February 11, 2003.
-As its release in the United States was limited, it failed to enter both Billboard Hot 100 and Hot R&B/Hip-Hop Songs.
-Internationally, it peaked at number 22 on the UK Singles Chart and number five on the UK R&B Chart.

-"I Care 4 U", which was originally included on Aaliyah (2001), was released as the third single on April 8, 2003.
-The song had already peaked at number 16 on the Billboard Hot 100 and number three on the US Hot R&B/Hip-Hop Songs in 2002 as an "album cut" from Aaliyah despite not being released as a single.

-"Come Over" was released as the fourth and final single on May 27, 2003.
-It peaked at number 32 on the Billboard Hot 100 and at number nine on the Hot R&B/Hip-Hop Songs.